 What is meant by participant diversity?

-In the past thirteen classes, participants have included representatives of a variety of Anchorage's ethnic communities, a wide range of ages from 24 on up, individuals who were blind or deaf, and recent immigrants.
+Participants have included representatives of a variety of Anchorage's ethnic communities, a wide range of ages from 24 on up, individuals who were blind or deaf, and recent immigrants.
 Employed by public, private, small business and non-profit sectors, individuals come from every political party and interest.

 What's the program's format?